mmmray/mmmray.github.io/transports.md

 After this pipe is provided, Vmess, VLESS or Trojan can be run over that transport.
 Or something else entirely.

+## Prerequisites

+You need a Linux terminal.
+All of what I write here has been done on Ubuntu 24, but it shouldn't matter.
+You can use WSL or VirtualBox if you are on Windows, or run these tests over SSH on some VPS.

 ## Our first transport

 We're going to use some Linux commands to showcase what transports can do.